Advisors are losing business due to subpar wealth management solutions

 of respondents consider their technology to be an extension of their practice

-Advisor Tech Wish List: What do advisors expect from their technology
+Advisor Tech Wish List: What advisors expect from their technology

-In this 60-minute webinar, panelists discuss the biggest challenges advisors face with current technology setups and the difference between wanted tech and needed tech.
+In this 60-minute webinar, panelists discuss the biggest challenges advisors face with their current technology setups and the difference between wanted tech and needed tech.
 They explore the “right” level of autonomy clients should possess along with the communications and technology expectations of younger clients.

 Scott Reddel | Managing Director, Wealth Management Lead, Accenture